rust-lang/book/src/ch18-03-oo-design-patterns.md

 The final functionality will look like this:

 1. A blog post starts as an empty draft.
-2. When the draft is done, a review of the post is requested.
+1. When the draft is done, a review of the post is requested.
-3. When the post is approved, it gets published.
+1. When the post is approved, it gets published.
-4. Only published blog posts return content to print, so unapproved posts can’t accidentally be published.
+1. Only published blog posts return content to print, so unapproved posts can’t accidentally be published.

 Any other changes attempted on a post should have no effect.
 For example, if we try to approve a draft blog post before we’ve requested a review, the post should remain an unpublished draft.

+### A Traditional Object-oriented Attempt

+There are infinite ways to structure code to solve the same problem, each with different trade-offs.
+This section’s implementation is more of a traditional object-oriented style, which is possible to write in Rust, but doesn’t take advantage of some of Rust’s strengths.
+Later, we’ll demonstrate a different solution that still uses the object-oriented design pattern but is structured in a way that might look less familiar to programmers with object-oriented experience.
+We’ll compare the two solutions to experience the trade-offs of designing Rust code differently than code in other languages.

 Listing 18-11 shows this workflow in code form: this is an example usage of the API we’ll implement in a library crate named `blog`.
 This won’t compile yet